 - Many of the symptoms of a UTI can be seen in women with urethral syndrome who have no bacterial infection or in postmenopausal women with atrophic vaginitis and urethritis.

-- Other infections of the genital tract such as with Candida albicans, herpes simplex, Chlamydia trachomatis and Gardnerella spp. may also produce similar symptoms in some women.
+- Other infections of the genital tract such as with C. albicans, herpes simplex, Chlamydia trachomatis and Gardnerella spp. may also produce similar symptoms in some women.

-Investigation of a patient with symptoms suggestive of a UTI may include:
+Assessment of a patient with symptoms suggestive of a urinary tract in adults may include: